Spinnernicholas/Spinnernicholas/README.md

 - 🌱 **Sustainable** <sub> for the future of our communities and our planet</sub>

 ## About Me [![](https://img.shields.io/badge/-Nick%20Spinner-blue?style=plastic&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/spinnernicholas/)](https://www.linkedin.com/in/spinnernicholas/)
-- President, Board of Directors, Crockett Community Services District
+- Former President, Board of Directors, Crockett Community Services District
-- Executive Committee Member, Sierra Club | San Francisco Bay Chapter
-- 10 years experience as a systems engineer in local government
+- 11 years experience as a systems engineer in local government
 - 2022 Primary Candidate for Clerk-Recorder in Contra Costa County, CA
 - Computer Programming was my first love
 - Lifelong Gamer